VNG-Realisatie/nlx/docs/content/providing-services-on-nlx/start-an-inway.md

 - `--env TLS_ORG_CERT=/certs/org.crt` sets the environment variable `TLS_ORG_CERT` this is the location of the organisation certificate.
 - `--env TLS_ORG_KEY=/certs/org.key` sets the environment variable `TLS_ORG_KEY` this is the location of the organisation private key.
 - `--env DISABLE_LOGDB=1` sets the environment variable `DISABLE_LOGDB` the value 1 will disable the transaction logs, the value 0 will enable them.
-- `--publish` connects port 2018 on the host machine to port 80 inside the container.
+- `--publish 4443:443` connects port 4443 on the host machine to port 443 inside the container.
 This way, we can send requests to the inway.
 - ` nlxio/inway:v0.0.29` is the name of our docker image (`nlxio/inway`) as stored in the docker registry and the version we want to use (`v0.0.29`).
-The `--` tells docker that all arguments after this one are meant for the outway process, not for docker itself.

 To get started quickly, we will disable transaction logs for now by setting the environment variable `DISABLE_LOGDB=1`.

-The outway is now running and listening on `http://localhost:4080`.
+The inway is now running and listening on `https://localhost:4443`.

 To verify your container is running execute the `docker ps` command, this will print the containers that are currently running.
 If your container is not running try to start it again without the `--detach` flag, the logs of the container will now be printed in your terminal.